maxlebedev/maleficer/README.md

     - A map type that is actually the inside of a creature
         * The walls shift and can "swallow"
     - Terrain tiles.
 Grass that blocks LOS, water that ...?
+    - Max HP as a resource (not for normal spells)
 ### Enemies
     - Spawners
     - "Commander" Enemies that effect their faction